≡ Menu

 Accidental Death Rider: If the insured’s death results from a qualifying “accident” before the insured’s 70th birthday, this rider provides a supplemental death benefit up to $250,000 (or up to the policy’s death benefit if it’s less than $250,000).

-Waiver of Premium (Disability): If the insured becomes disabled for at least six months prior to reaching
+Waiver of Premium (Disability): If the insured becomes disabled for at least six months before reaching

 AIG Life Insurance Pros

-If you are at high risk life insurance applicant, then AIG Life may be a great life insurance company for you.
-They are really great when it comes to underwriting policies for people with health problems that normally make it difficult to get affordable life insurance.
+If you are a high-risk life insurance applicant, AIG Life may be a great life insurance company.
+They are great for underwriting policies for people with health problems that generally make it difficult to get affordable life insurance.

-Those with diabetes, chronic illnesses, autoimmune, sleep apnea, and more might find AIG Life to be right for them.
+Those with diabetes, chronic illnesses, autoimmune, sleep apnea, and more might find AIG Life to be suitable for them.
 If you are a recreational marijuana smoker, AIG Life is also great.

 AIG Life Insurance Potential Cons

-Though we are big fans of American General, of course nobody is perfect.
+Though we are big fans of American General, nobody is perfect.
 One drawback is that AIG Life is but one company of many.
-Although AIG is a solid company there are times when a different company will be better suited to meet your specific needs, health and lifestyle.
+Although AIG is a solid company, there are times when a different company will be better suited to meet your specific needs, health, and life.

 Must Take an Exam

-One drawback is the lack of simplified issue term life insurance options.
-For those clients on the move or who wish to avoid an invasive medical exam, no exam life insurance is a major plus.
-Unfortunately, AIG does not currently offer a competitive no exam term policy at this time.
+One drawback is the lack of simplified long-term life insurance options.
+No exam life insurance is a significant plus for clients on the move or who wish to avoid an invasive medical exam.
+Unfortunately, AIG does not currently offer a competitive no-exam term policy.

 Final thoughts…

-AIG can be a great life insurance company for certain individuals based on their specific needs and circumstances.
+AIG can be a great life insurance company for specific individuals based on their needs and circumstances.
 For instance, AIG has been recognized for its competitive rates on term life insurance policies, making it a good option for those looking for affordable coverage.
-Additionally, AIG is known for its underwriting flexibility, which means they may be more willing to insure individuals with pre-existing medical conditions or those who engage in high-risk activities.
+Additionally, AIG is known for its underwriting flexibility, which means it may be more willing to insure individuals with pre-existing medical conditions or those who engage in high-risk activities.

-However, it’s important to keep in mind that there are numerous life insurance companies on the market, and each one has its own unique strengths and weaknesses.
-Without first shopping all of your options, you may miss out on finding the best company for your specific situation.
+However, it’s essential to remember that numerous life insurance companies are on the market, each with unique strengths and weaknesses.
+Without first shopping all of your options, you may miss out on finding the best company for your situation.

-That’s why it’s important to speak with a knowledgeable agent who can help guide you through the process of selecting the right life insurance policy.
-By providing information about your health, lifestyle, and financial situation, an agent can help you identify which companies may be the best fit for you.
-From there, you can compare policies and rates to ensure you’re getting the most value for your money.
+That’s why speaking with a knowledgeable agent who can help guide you through selecting the right life insurance policy is essential.
+By providing information about your health, lifestyle, and financial situation, an agent can help you identify which companies may best suit you.
+From there, you can compare policies and rates to ensure you get the most value for your money.

-Ultimately, while AIG may be a great option for some, it’s important to shop around and consider all of your options before making a decision.
-That way, you can have peace of mind knowing that you’ve found the best possible life insurance policy for your needs.
+Ultimately, while AIG may be an excellent option for some, it’s essential to shop around and consider all your options before making a decision.
+That way, you can have peace of mind knowing that you’ve found the best life insurance policy for your needs.

 0 comments… add one